 Simmons College charges for tuition, fees and residence.
 Any prior balance must be paid in full each semester before a student may attend classes.
 Registration is complete and official when the student completes the registration forms and settles all charges.

 Tuition, residence and other fees are charged per semester.
 Students whose payments are received after the due date are charged an initial $100.00 late payment fee per semester.
 Students who do not settle their accounts prior to the first day of classes will accrue an additional $100.00 fee per semester.
 Students may have their schedules canceled and will have to select courses on a space available basis.

 A fee of $20.00, in addition to the above late fees, will be charged for any dishonored check.
 Checks should be made payable to Simmons College and sent to Simmons College, Student Financial Services, 300 The Fenway, Boston, MA 02115 or presented at the Cashier's Window.

 Simmons reserves the right to withhold services to students who have not met their financial obligations to the College by means of a Bursar's hold.
-Such services include mailing transcripts, grades, references, and placement materials as well as the use of various offices and facilities.
+Such services include mailing transcripts, grades, references and placement materials as well as the use of various offices and facilities.
 All College charges are payable by the applicable due dates or the late payment fees will be applied.
 If the College refers a delinquent account to a collection agent or attorney, collection costs and fees, plus administrative expenses will be added to the amount due and become the responsibility of the student.

 Many students prefer to pay tuition and fees in installments and have found satisfaction with programs offered by a number of banks and other reputable financial agencies.
 Newly accepted students will often receive direct mail advertisement solicitations from such firms.
 Such arrangements should be made well in advance of the start of the academic year.